SheershJindal/SheershJindal.github.io/README.md

 # Landing Page

-## Sample landing page for a woodworker website.
+## The main page for my user profile

+## Works as a simple portfolio site.

+### Made using `create-react-app`

 - Fully responsive experience.
 - Reusable components.
 - Refactored code.